daehyeonmun2021/react-native-worklet-functions/README.md

 import { random } from 'react-native-worklet-functions';

 const tap = Gesture.Tap()
-  .runOnJS(false)
   .onEnd(() => {
-    // This callback function runs on UI thread width.value = withTiming(random(100, 300));
+    // You can use util functions on UI thread width.value = withTiming(random(100, 300));
     height.value = withTiming(random(100, 300));
   });